msd-jjp/book-store-ui/readme.txt

 ====================================================================================

-set id for toaster --> if it is open, don't open another one or force close before open another.
+set id for toaster --> if it is open, don't open another one or force close before open another. (like cmp cart)

 ====================================================================================